PrestaShop/prestashop.github.io/content/news/posts/2024/autoupgrade-v6-release.md

 ### Thank you, contributors

-The release of this new version of the module Autoupgrade is the result of a collective effort by all contributors to the project.
-We would therefore like to take this opportunity to thank all our contributors, from both the PrestaShop SA team and the community at large.
+This new version release of the Autoupgrade module is the result of a collective effort by all project contributors.
+We are therefore taking this opportunity to thank all our contributors, from both the PrestaShop SA team and the community at large.